Types of Websites: Explore the World Wide Web!

 17. Web Applications

-• Web applications are interactive software programs accessed and operated through a web browser, providing users with functionalities similar to traditional desktop applications.
+Web applications are interactive software programs accessed and operated through a web browser.
+They provide users with functionalities similar to traditional desktop applications.

 18. Web Services